Marketing of Photonics and Laser Technology Products: Entering the Market With Effective Tools

 |Conclusions and recommendations

 Photonics, which includes areas like optics, optoelectronics, laser technology and various application areas, is an exciting and rapidly changing market, where new products, technologies, and applications are continuously being introduced.
 The sales volumes are rapidly rising in many areas, underlying a growing importance of photonics for the economy.
 However, the competition in many market areas like certain lasers, optical components or diagnostic instruments is already rising; it is certainly not trivial to obtain some market share, particularly as a newcomer.

 Sales volumes do not grow automatically as a consequence of technological success.
 Whoever said “Build a better mousetrap and the world will beat a path to your door” lacked vision as to how customers would know that you had a better mousetrap, or where to find your door.
-This challenge increases as technical innovation accelerates and product life cycles shorten with “leap-frogging” technologies within the photonics industry.
+This challenge increases as technical innovation accelerates and product life cycles shorten due to “leap-frogging” technologies within the photonics industry.
 In addition to building a better mousetrap, photonics companies must inform customers about new technologies, their advantages, and how they may best be utilized, while they are still relevant.
-Only a proper choice of marketing tools as a key element of an advertising plan allow photonics companies to specifically target certain users rapidly and cost-effectively.
+Only a proper choice of marketing tools as a key element of an advertising plan allows photonics companies to specifically target certain users rapidly and cost-effectively.
 It is the task of media planners and buyers to make that proper choice, and this article is made to help them to better understand their options.

 Note that rapid success is often vital.
 For example, if your company has developed a great new laser product, which is superior to all others, that competitive advantage may stay there only for a limited time.
 Obviously, you should make good use of that time window.